TK-Elliot/NodePhishing/README.md

 3. Finally, you publish the phishing website with an appropriate domain name.

 ### For people who want to use my program
-If you want to mimic another website's login page, you have to edit server.js for sure.
+If you want to mimic another website's login page, you have to copy the page source to index.html and edit server.js for sure.

 ### Example Image
 ![Test Image 3](/ex4mple.png)